ip999/example-voting-app/README.md

 `make create-deployments` to deploy the vote application

+`kubectl get services` to get the EXTERNAL-IP for "vote" and "result"

+The vote interface is available on port 5000, the result one is available on port 5001.

 `make run-art` to generate some artificial load ** not completed the automation yet, currently the appropate URL needs adding manually

-The vote interface is then available on port 5000, the result one is available on port 5001.

 Note